sanskrit/raw_etexts_english/blogs/manasataramgini/2019-03-08_cows-horses-sheep-and-goats.md

 +++
-title = "Cows, horses, sheep andxa0goats"
+title = "Cows, horses, sheep and goats"

 +++
 It goes without saying that humans are what they are today because of